 Airlines will face similar obstacles.
 Many airlines issue tax-exempt debt to fund maintenance facilities at airports and new terminals or to rebuild existing ones.
 Terminal projects are more integral to airline operations than maintenance facilities and should be less likely to come under scrutiny as airlines navigate this new landscape.

 Lower energy prices may eventually boost toll road operators

 Toll roads are also likely to face some short-term pain.
 With fewer people going to work and more areas on lockdown, there are simply fewer people on the road.
 Additionally, a drop in economic activity will result in fewer commercial vehicles using toll roads, putting further pressure on revenues.

-As active managers, we’ve been deemphasizing GOs for some time, as their fundamentals appeared weak to us in the late-cycle economic environment over much of the last two years.
+As active managers, we’ve been deemphasizing GO bonds for some time, as their fundamentals appeared weak to us in the late-cycle economic environment over much of the last two years.
 Many municipalities rely on sales tax and income-tax revenues, which are highly cyclical with the economy.

-In the context of the current health and economic crisis, sales tax revenues may increase as consumers stock up on goods today but are likely to be below average in the coming weeks or months.
+In the context of the current health and economic crisis, sales tax revenues may increase as consumers stock up on goods today, but they're likely to be below average in the coming weeks or months.
 Sales tax bonds with higher debt service coverage ratios will fare better than ones with more narrow coverage.